Airbnb makes a standard booking problem harder because geo search, availability, pricing, booking flow, and trust all have to work together.

 Acing the System Design Interview

-1Functional Requirements
+1Functional requirements

-Guest Flow
+Guest journey

-- •View listing with photos and reviews
+- •View the listing page with photos, details, and reviews

-Host Flow
+Host journey

-- •Manage your availability calendar
+- •Manage the availability calendar and date restrictions

 2Non-functional requirements

-High Availability
+High availability

 System scale